 .
 The new programs will include a fine arts degree with a music emphasis, a degree in criminal justice

-with emphasis in either corrections or law enforcement, and a health sciences degree
+with an emphasis in either corrections or law enforcement, and a health sciences degree

 .
 The programs will offer students additional choices in their field of study and help prepare them for a broader range of professional options after graduation.